apache/cordova-cli/README.md

 Commands other than `create` operate against the project directory itself, rather than the current directory - a search up the current directory's parents is made to find the project directory.
 Thus, any command (other than `create`) can be used from any subdirectory whose parent is a cordova project directory (same as git).

 ## merges/
-Platform specific web artifacts, such as .html, .css and .js files which is deployed on build to the appropriate native directory.
-Files placed in merges will override matching files in www for a specific platform.
+Platform-specific web assets (HTML, CSS and JavaScript files) are contained within appropriate subfolders in this directory.
+These are deployed during a `prepare` to the appropriate native directory.
+Files placed under `merges/` will override matching files in the `www/` folder for the relevant platform.
+A quick example, assuming a project structure of:

+    merges/
+    |-- ios/
+    | `-- app.js
+    |-- android/
+    | `-- android.js
+    www/
+      `-- app.js

+After building the Android and iOS projects, the Android application will contain both `app.js` and `android.js`.
+However, the iOS application will only contain an `app.js`, and it will override the "common" `app.js` located inside the `www/` folder above.

 ## platforms/
 Platforms added to your application will have the native application project structures laid out within this directory.

 ## plugins/
 Any added plugins will be extracted or copied into this directory.